Architecture

 Component architecture

 The following image shows the different components that make up the kgateway control and data plane.
-These components work together to translate gateway custom resources into Envoy configuration.
-The Envoy configuration controls the behavior of the gateway proxies that serve your apps.
+These components work together to translate gateway custom resources into gateway proxy configuration.
+The gateway proxy configuration controls the behavior of the gateway proxies that serve your apps.
+Kgateway supports the Envoy-based kgateway proxy and the agentgateway proxy.

 1. The config and secret watcher components in the kgateway pod watch the cluster for new Kubernetes Gateway API and kgateway resources, such as Gateways, HTTPRoutes, or TrafficPolicies.